lander-geronimo/peak-content/README.md

 Add `--generate-figures` (and optionally `MPLCONFIGDIR=.matplotlib` on macOS sandboxes) to save PNGs for presentations.
 By default the script prints where to regenerate them without committing large binaries.

+## Key Insights (latest run)

+- **Best hours to post** (UTC): 9–11 AM and 2 PM show the highest average engagement velocity and viral probability (see `reports/trend_metrics.json` or the dashboard).
+- **Best weekdays**: Tuesday and Wednesday outperform others, with Saturday as a strong weekend option.
+- **Trending hashtags/audio**: The CLI dashboard surfaces the top spikes daily; use `python -m src.visualization.dashboard --mode cli` to refresh.

 ## Scoring New Posts

 Use the prediction helper to load the saved pipeline (`models/random_forest.joblib`) and score any feature matrix that matches the training schema: